achiwa912/daemonlord/README.md

 -   Need to type spells and chest traps accurately

-<a id="orgfe9d7db"></a>
+<a id="org193d47b"></a>

 ### Rogue-like dungeon maps

 -   Text-based, 2D dungeon maps
+-   Move with `h, j, k, l` keys
 -   10 (or more) layers deep
 -   Maps are auto-generated.

+<a id="org9d610df"></a>

+### Auto-generated maps w/o resetting levels and items of characters

-Every time you go down the dungeon, you will see different maps
+-   Every time you go down the dungeon, you will see different maps
+-   No elevator but you have 'tsubasa' (mage level 2) spell.
+-   'tsubasa' allows you to teleport to the deepest floor the caster has visited
+    -   You will be landed on the upstairs of the floor
+    -   You still need to look for the downstairs which should be far away from where you land
+-   You can restart your adventure from a floor that should match your character levels

-<a id="org0655fa0"></a>
+<a id="org202cd51"></a>

-### A little more friendly than the original
+### A little more user friendly than Wizardry

 -   Re-calculate the bonus value with `.` key when creating a character
 -   Age doesn't matter anymore
--   "tsubasa" spell (mage level 2) will take your party to known depth
 -   Save and resume anywhere in the dungeon, preserving floor maps and spells in effect such as identification of monsters or protection
--   HP decrease by poison stops at HP = 1
+-   Poison effect stops at HP = 1
 -   You don't have to pool gold anymore.
-Someone in the party will pay for you
+You can pay as a party.
 -   Group heal spells for the entire party

-<a id="org59071e6"></a>
+<a id="org12d0e38"></a>

 ## Important notice: Under development